 You need to be mindful of certain circumstances where a Court can set aside your BFA.
 These circumstances include where there has been a failure to disclose assets or if the agreement was obtained through fraud or duress, among others.
 It is important to speak to a lawyer if you are concerned about whether or not your BFA will be binding and they will be able to advise you in relation to your particular situation.

 Entering into a BFA has both advantages and disadvantages.
 It can make things much clearer in terms of the outcome of a property settlement in case you separate, but it can also mean you are limiting your rights to certain property if the matter had been considered by the Court.
 It is important to seek legal advice about your best options before entering into any such arrangement.
-If you have any questions, get in touch with our family lawyers on 1300 544 755.

 Was this article helpful?

 We appreciate your feedback – your submission has been successfully received.